 When it comes to powerful cinematic moments, the Magnifi Mini may not be the baddest bar around, but it gets the job done.
 The fury of fantasy flicks like Peter Jackson’s The Lord of the Rings Trilogy is recreated with plenty of verve — the pounding drums of war, the singing arrows flying through the air, and the thunderous spells of good and evil beings are all well captured, while dialog floats on top with clarity.
 We did notice a few moments when we had to ride the volume a bit; Softer scenes didn’t have as much midrange presence as we’d like, forcing the volume up, while the action scenes came back in with explosive force that jolted us to lower the volume again.

 Another quibble we have is a spindly tone in the upper midrange that occasionally borders on distortion.
 This is especially present with action films pumping at full force, as explosions and other jolting effects tend to cause a little breakup in that sparkly upper register.
 The same issue affects music playback, washing out crash cymbals, especially on brighter recordings.
 The Police’s Synchronicity is a particular offender, as Stuart Copeland’s cymbal play is constantly fighting the tips of those small tweeters.
+In comparison, Yamaha’s YAS-207 does a little better at crafting clarity in the upper realms of the sound.

 Still, as long as you don’t expect audiophile reverie here, the Magnifi Mini is a welcome companion for everyday TV and music playback.
 Using the system as our daily sound machine for weeks, we were constantly amazed that all that warm, detailed sound was coming from such a tiny system.Our Take